Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/Post.md

 ## Summary

-C#'s language integrated query syntax provides an alternative way to reason about sequences of data, but it can actually be used for more than just that.
-By implementing extension methods with specific signatures, we can repurpose LINQ operators for other types as well.
+C#'s language integrated query syntax provides an alternative way to reason about and manipulate sequences of data, but it may actually be used for more than just that.
+By implementing the corresponding extension methods, we can overload query operators with custom semantics and apply them to other types as well.

-This is particularly beneficial for types whose instances can be naturally composed together, such as `Task<T>`, `Option<T>`, or other similar structures.
-In these scenarios, query notation can be leveraged to establish a dedicated comprehension model that makes working with such types easier.
+This is particularly beneficial for types whose instances can be naturally composed together in a lazy manner.
+In such scenarios, query notation can be leveraged to establish a dedicated comprehension syntax that makes working with these structures a lot easier.

-In case you are interested in learning a bit more in-depth about LINQ's application within the context of functional programming, check out Dixin Yan's excellent series of articles titled [Category Theory via C#](https://weblogs.asp.net/dixin/Tags/Category%20Theory).
-If you are curious about other practical scenarios where query syntax can be used, see also my older post on [Monadic Parser Combinators in C#](/blog/monadic-parser-combinators).
+In case you are curious about other situations where custom query syntax may be useful, see also [my older blog post](/blog/monadic-parser-combinators) that shows how [Sprache](https://github.com/sprache/Sprache) relies on this feature to create complex grammar rules from smaller parsers.
+Alternatively, if you want to learn more about LINQ's application within the context of functional programming in general, check out Dixin Yan's excellent series of articles titled [Category Theory via C#](https://weblogs.asp.net/dixin/Tags/Category%20Theory).